reedes/vim-quotable/README.markdown

 Matchit enables jumping to matching quotes.

-* `%` - jump to the matching typographical quote character
+* `%` - jump to the matching typographic quote character

 ## Surround support